SherryKennedy/sql_challenge/README.md

 1. Created a new repository for this project called `sql-challenge`.

-2. Cloned the new repository to your computer.
+2. Cloned the new repository to local computer.

 3. Inside the local git repository, created a directory for the SQL challenge.
 Used a folder name to correspond to the challenge: **EmployeeSQL**.